 When he’s not in the office…

-Len is immediate past President of the Seattle Country Day School Board of Trustees, founding board member of Seattle United Soccer Club and has coached and played soccer his entire life.
-He enjoys spending time trying to keep up with his wife and four children and runs occasionally, if slowly.
-He also makes a decent batch of peanut brittle.
+Len is past president of the Seattle Country Day School Board of Trustees, a founding board member of Seattle United Soccer Club, and has coached and played soccer his entire life.
+He enjoys spending time trying to keep up with his four children, runs occasionally and is remembering how to play tennis.

-Len graduated magna cum laude from the Eccles School of Business at the University of Utah with BS degrees in finance and economics.
+Len graduated magna cum laude from the Eccles School of Business at the University of Utah with bachelor’s degrees in finance and economics.